mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 Smartrope can be commanded to wriggle forward but it moves extremely slowly (about one meter every minute) and tends to get tangled up (roll 8+ on 2d6 every minute to avoid this).
-It has an effective Strength of 8 (+1).
+It has an effective Strength of8 (+1).
 A 50–meter length of smartrope costs Cr.2,000.

 Wrecker Bar (TL5+): The iconic tool of the scavenger, a wrecker